jey-gh/Learning-Programming/README.md

 # Learning Programming
-This repository is a collection of projects from me learning programming.
+Collection of projects from programming learning journey.